akoskm/akoskm.com/clartnpte000d08mbcjmmecfj.md

 %%[substack]

-## What we’re going to build?

-Today we’re going to build Cat Facts!
+To show you the power of communicating with APIs from your extension, we're going to build Cat Facts!

-A questionably helpful browser extension that shows you facts about cats.
+A questionably helpful browser extension that shows you facts about cats. 😄

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1668764860915/Hm8wPBpmv.gif align="left")